Dardenne brothers: Career

+In 1994, they launched the production company Les Films du Fleuve, which produces all of their films and also films by other European directors such as Ken Loach, Jacques Audiard and Benoît Jacquot.

 With Rosetta the Dardennes turned their focus to the burdens – philosophical, spiritual, psychological – of unemployment. Émilie Dequenne, who had not acted in film before, and was awarded the Best Actress Prize at the Cannes Film Festival, is the title character, a young woman living with her alcoholic mother in a trailer park.
 The film is about Rosetta's search for purpose and to Rosetta purpose can only be found through work – she makes her way through Seraing's fringes for the most menial of positions; she catches fish in the muddy, murky stream by her trailer park.
 Rosetta was the first Belgian film ever to win the Palme d'Or at Cannes, coming in ahead of films by David Lynch, Pedro Almodóvar, Takeshi Kitano, and Raoul Ruiz.
 The film provided some impetus for a labor law designed to protect young workers like Rosetta shortly after the film's release. "'[I]t was pure chance,' Jean-Pierre insists.
 'There was already a bill going through, and the minister took advantage of our award to call it the Rosetta Law.
 But we never intended to get laws changed.'
 Luc adds: 'Of course, we always hope our films will speak to people, disturb them, but we never hoped to change the world'."

 Crimes and occupations again figure prominently in the Dardennes' fourth film, L'Enfant (The Child).
 The film earned the Dardennes the Palme d'Or from Cannes, their second in seven years.
 L'Enfant won the André Cavens Award in 2005, making directors Jean-Pierre and Luc Dardenne fourth-time winners of the award.